-STEP 3: Choose a date for Orientation and Registration
+STEP 8: Choose a date for Orientation and Registration.

-Within three business days of completing Steps 1 and 2, you’ll receive an email from firstname.lastname@example.org.
-The email will include a link to a form where you can give us your top three date choices for Orientation and Registration.
+Within three business days of completing Steps 1-7, you’ll receive an email with a link to a form where you can request your top three date choices for Orientation and Registration.

 After you submit your date choices and we check availability, you'll receive another email confirming your Orientation date.

 Spaces are filled on a first-come, first-served basis.
 Please do not make travel arrangements until your date is confirmed by email.

 Monday, June 11

 Monday, June 18